kinvolk/cloud-native-bpf-workshop/README.md

 # Cloud Native BPF Workshop

 It's strongly recommended to have all requirements installed and ready to use before starting the workshop.
+This could be on your own computer or on a virtual machine that you have access to.

 ## Minikube requirements